wjayee/tp/docs/DeveloperGuide.md

 Generally, the UI consists of the command box for the user to input commands, a result display to give an output based on the command given, and a main animal display panel consisting of 2 parts:
 1. `AnimalListPanel` which consists of a list of `AnimalCard` objects
-2. `AnimalDetailPanel` which is a detailed view of `Animal` objects, that displays data about an animal only when selected in the `AnimalListPanel`.
+2. `AnimalDetailPanel` which is a detailed view of `Animal` objects.

 The layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)